thatalloguy/Catos/README.md

 Allowing the user to specify what shaders, pipelines, buffers, textures and passes should be used and how.
 With the introduction of SDL_GPU it also means that we can't use GLSL but only HLSL, I intend to write a small validation layer (if needed) and then use SDL_Shadercross to compile them.

 ### Window management.
-The current windowing library is GLFW-3, however with the introduction of SDL_GPU I see no reason to stay with GLFW and therefor I will migrate to SDL 3.
+The current windowing library is GLFW-3, however I see no reason to stay with GLFW and therefor I will migrate to SDL 3.